phetsims/qa/doc/qa-book.md

 * iOS + Safari
 * Chrome OS

-Something to note about sims using webGL.
-WebGL may not run on certain platforms and browsers, such as chrome on lower Mac OS.
+Something to note about sims using WebGL.
+WebGL may not run on certain platforms and browsers, such as chrome on lower macOS.

-### 4.2: Release Candidate (RC) Testing ###
+### 4.2: Release Candidate (RC) Testing

 Release candidate testing is more thorough than development testing because the simulation being tested is a “release candidate.”
 Theoretically, major issues with the simulation will have been fixed by the time it undergoes an RC test.

 When a simulation needs to be tested, a developer will open an issue in the QA repository and they should use [the new template for release candidate tests](https://github.com/phetsims/QA/blob/master/issue-templates/rc-test-template.md).
 There should be a link to the simulation in the issue, but if there isn’t, then you can find it [here](https://phet-dev.colorado.edu/html/).
 The template should specify what exactly needs to be tested.
 Here are the steps you need to follow for a release candidate test:

 1. Familiarize yourself with the simulation.
 2. If the developer wants you to test previous issues, then test those first.
-THey should be marked with "status:ready-for-qa" and, if they are fixed, should be checked off and closed.
+THey should be marked with `status:ready-for-qa` and, if they are fixed, should be checked off and closed.
 3. Open the testing matrix.
 4. Choose a device and browser combination that hasn’t been tested.
 Add your initials to indicate that you are testing that platform.
 5. Perform the below tests and fill out the testing matrix.
-6. When you find an issue, see if it was in a previously published version (if it exsists)
+6. When you find an issue, see if it was in a previously published version (if it exsists).
 7. On at least one platform, run a fuzz test on the debug version of the rc to look for assertions.

 #### Full Screen Test